-- racism and xenophobia - 40.
+Racism and xenophobia

 Stamping out racism and xenophobia is a major objective of the international community and the regional organizations.
 It is primarily the responsibility of governments to take effective measures to prevent and root out racist and intolerant behaviour.
 At regional level, in October 1993 the Council of Europe adopted an action plan that included setting up a commission on racism and intolerance, work in which the European Commission is an active participant.
-The OSCE is currently assessing the situation with a view to adopting a concerted action programme in this field. - 41.
+The OSCE is currently assessing the situation with a view to adopting a concerted action programme in this field.

 The European Parliament has played a major part in campaigning against racism and xenophobia, helping to raise awareness of the need for concerted action at European level.
-The Corfu European Council decided to establish a Consultative Commission of eminent figures to make recommendations on cooperation between governments and social bodies to promote tolerance and understanding of foreigners.
-The Commission's report and the report of the Council meeting on Justice and Home Affairs together provide the raw material for an overall strategy to combat acts of racist and xenophobic violence.
-A number of measures have also been taken at Community level to complement those of the individual Member States, particularly in the area of education, training and media information. - human rights, democracy and development - 42.
-Community development cooperation policy is centred on human beings and their needs; it is closely linked to the enjoyment of fundamental rights and freedoms and the recognition and application of democratic principles, the consolidation of the rule of law and good governance.
+The Corfu European Council decided to establish a Consultative Commission of eminent figures to recommendations on cooperation between governments and social bodies to promote tolerance and understanding of foreigners.
+The Commission's report and the report of the Council meeting on justice and home affairs together provide the raw material for an overall strategy to combat acts of racist and xenophobic violence.
+A number of measures have also been taken at Community level to complement those of the individual Member States, particularly in the area of education, training and media information.

+Human rights, democracy and development

+Community development cooperation policy is centered on human beings and their needs; it is closely linked to the enjoyment of fundamental rights and freedoms and the recognition and application of democratic principles, the consolidation of the rule of law and good governance.
 This approach, defined in the resolution on human rights, democracy and development adopted by the Council and the Member States meeting within the Council on 28 November 1991, is based on an open and constructive dialogue with the governments of the countries concerned, and on the implementation of positive measures to raise awareness of and promote human rights and democracy.
-The aim is to strengthen the links between development cooperation, human rights and democratic principles, the rule of law and good governance with a view to improving the impact and sustainability of development projects. - 43.
+The aim is to strengthen the links between development cooperation, human rights and democratic principles, the rule of law and good governance with a view to improving the impact and sustainability of development projects.

 The Community projects implemented on the basis of this resolution are the subject of an annual Commission report to the Council and Parliament.
-The objectives of such projects include: - consolidating the rule of law; - supporting the transition to democracy; - promoting the role of bodies ensuring a pluralist society, including NGOs. - target groups - 44.
+The objectives of such projects include:

+consolidating the rule of law;

+supporting the transition to democracy;

+promoting the role of bodies ensuring a trailist society, including NGOs.

+Target groups

 Equality is one of the key principles of any system for the protection of fundamental rights.
 Initially, this created a tendency to view the individual in isolation, focusing on the bonds between that individual and the national community.
 Subsequently this approach was developed to focus more on the more vulnerable groups and their necessary social protection, and also on different ways of fostering the development of the individual and respect for that individual's rights.
 This went hand in hand with initiatives targeting professional groups liable to have an influence on the democratic development process, such as journalists, judicial and police officers and military personnel.

-- 45. In view of these developments, the international community has given particular attention to the more vulnerable groups, those who are discriminated against or deprived of all or part of their fundamental rights.
+In view of these developments, the international community has given particular attention to the more vulnerable groups, those who are discriminated against or deprived of all or part of their fundamental rights.
 These include women, children, national minorities, indigenous peoples and victims of torture.
-Discussions on these issues at high-level conferences have focused on stepping up the international community's commitments in this field and/or giving them formal expression in international and regional conventions. - 46.
-Community-financed projects focus on the following target groups: - 1.
-Groups requiring special protection - women - 47.
-The European Union contributes to all the international forums for the promotion of women's rights.
-Its concerns in this area stem from its general responsibility to protect and promote universal rights, of which women's fundamental rights form an integral, inalienable and indivisible part. - 48.
-Community action in this field includes: - systematic inclusion of the role of women in its development cooperation policy; - promoting the full participation of women in civic, political, social and economic life; - assisting tortured and ill-treated women.
+Discussions on the issues at high-level conferences have focused on stepping up the international community's commitments in this field and/or giving them formal expression in international and regional conventions.

+Community-financed projects focus on the following target groups:

+1. Groups requiring special protection